Skip to Content

 These rooms are beautiful at the Sofitel!
 Photo credit – Sofitel Queenstown

 $$ – QT Hotel – is a boutique-style hotel located on Brunswick Street.
 The rooms here are stylish and a little quirky and most have fantastic views of The Remarkables and Lake Wakatipu.
 The onsite restaurant Bazaar is beloved by locals and mixes locally sourced food with foreign cuisine.
-QT Hotel is especially popular with couples looking for a romantic Queenstown getaway.
+QT Hotel is especially popular with couples looking for a romantic getaway.
 Worth noting is valet parking is charged at $30 NZD per day.

 $$$ – Sofitel Queenstown Hotel and Spa – this is a great choice for a romantic getaway.
 It is located on Duke Street (famed Fergburger is just across the road) and the Skyline Gondola is just a few minutes walk away.
 The rooms here are super luxurious with fluffy bathrobes, a marble bathroom featuring a double spa bath, and a separate rain shower.
 Left Bank is the onsite restaurant and it’s a real treat.
-The So Spa is award-winning which makes the Sofitel the perfect choice for a relaxing vacation in Queenstown.
+The So Spa is award-winning which makes the Sofitel the perfect choice for a relaxing vacation.
 Valet parking is charged at $50 NZD per day.

 2. Fernhill